 Our internship program in Strasbourg, France, gives students a voice in shaping international policies through valuable internship experiences.
 Learn about the experiences of three Maxwell students interning with the Council of Europe: Joining Global Conversations

 Andy Guzmán, an international relations and policy studies major, will graduate with a minor in the Atrocity Studies program in May 2022.
 “I sharpened my Italian skills during Syracuse University’s Discovery Florence program as a translator for Libera, an NGO,” Guzmán says.
-“Spanish is my mother tongue, and I hope to also gain full proficiency in French and Arabic someday.
-My international relations regional focus is on the Middle East and North Africa.”
+“Spanish is my mother tongue, and I hope to also gain full proficiency in French and Arabic someday.”
 Learn more: Power of the Atrocity Studies minor

 Hailey Williams ’23 will be entering the accelerated bachelor’s to master’s program in public administration following graduation.
 As a Coronat Scholar, Hailey is studying political philosophy and policy studies at Maxwell/A&S. Read her story: Direct Route to Meaningful Impact